Dogth/Dogth/README.md

 # About
 Hej!(Hallo)

-*Just a 21 y/o wanna be wanting to get better*
+*Just a 21 y/o wanna be wanting to be better*